COSC3020/dynamic-euler-kkrweb/README.md

 Within the `e(n)` function, shown in the while loop structure `while(currentVal <= n)`, the factorial values are computed iteratively rather than recursively.

-The `currentFactorial` variable maintains state across loop iterations, as seen in the critical update line `currentFactorial = factorial(currentVal)` which is only called when `currentVal > 0`.
+The `currentFactorial` variable maintains state across loop iterations, as seen in the critical update line `currentFactorial *= currentVal` which is only called when `currentVal > 0`.

 This allows each new factorial to be calculated in constant time by multiplying the previous value.

-The `factorial()` function's purpose is to help avoid repeated work via the iterative factorial update functionality within the summation `sum += 1.0 / currentFactorial`.
+The `factorial()` function's purpose is to help logically avoid repeated work via the iterative factorial update functionality within the summation `sum += 1.0 / currentFactorial`.

 Each iteraton of the loop performs only constant work via only having to perform simple constant operations.